PoisotLab/MS_network_els/els_networks.md

 - perturbations/extinctions **MB**
 - BEF **ED**

 By mapping transfer of biomass and/or constraints on organism, ecological networks offer the possibility to reconciliate two branches of ecology that have been for a long time studied separately: ecosystem ecology and population ecology.
+From this reconciliation networks emerge as an ideal framework to integrate theories on the relationship between biodiversity and ecosystem functioning (BEF) in larger, more realistic communities than the typical simple modules or sub-systems studied in the early BEF studies [@lore10lbe;
-From this reconciliation emerges an ideal framework to integrate theories on the relationship between biodiversity and ecosystem functioning (BEF).
+@duff07frb].

 - stability **MB**
     - @jacq16ncr